The Low-Dimensional Linear Geometry of Contextualized Word Representations: Are low-dimensional encodings relevant to model behavior?

 \subsection{Task}

 We use three groups of sentences from the dataset of \citet{marvin-linzen-2018-targeted} designed to test BERT's predictions at subject--verb agreement.
 Each suite consists of 13 sentences with four variants, one for each combination of singular/plural subject/verb (\Cref{tab:ablation}).
 All sentences contain a distractor phrase between the subject and the verb, and the distractor noun never agrees in tense with the subject noun.
 For example: \emph{The \underline{author} that the \underline{senators} hurt is okay}.
 The three test suites each use different distractors: one uses subject relative clauses, another uses prepositional phrases, and the final uses object relative clauses.
+We obtained the data from Syntax Gym \cite{SyntaxGym}.

 This dataset lends itself to our interventional study because the sentences are highly structured and are designed to challenge language models.
 Moreover, satisfying subject-verb agreement in the presence of distractors requires fine-grained knowledge of part of speech.
 If BERT relies on the low-dimensional POS information encoded in its representation, then ablating the POS subspaces should impair its performance on the task.